python/cpython/Doc/library/dis.rst

    TOS is result of ``__exit__()`` or ``__aexit__()`` function call pushed by :opcode:`WITH_CLEANUP_START`.
-Below are 6 values pushed when an exception has been raised in the with block and *NULL*.
+Below are 6 values pushed when an exception has been raised in the with block and the exit function.

    Pops TOS from the stack.
 If it is true unwinds the EXCEPT_HANDLER block which was created when the exception was caught.
-Otherwise the next three values will be used to re-raise the exception, the other three values will be used to restore the exception state, and *NULL* will be popped from the stack.
+Otherwise the next three values will be used to re-raise the exception, the other three values will be used to restore the exception state, and the exit function will be popped from the stack.
 An exception handler block will be removed from the block stack.

    .. versionchanged:: 3.8